 Where to find large dogs for adoption in Toronto?
 The Toronto Humane Society and City of Toronto Animal Services are the two main Toronto rescues, and large dogs (50+ lbs) make up the majority of their intake.
 Where they can live is the constraint: most downtown condos cap pet weight at 25 to 30 pounds, so large dogs work best in houses or pet-permissive low-rise rentals in Etobicoke, Scarborough, North York, East York, and the suburban GTA.

 Large dogs are the most-surrendered, least-adopted size in Toronto rescue.
 They need more housing flexibility than condo-dense downtown can usually provide, and they cost more to feed and care for than small dogs.
-The Toronto Humane Society on River Street and City of Toronto Animal Services (4 regional facilities) together handle thousands of large-dog intakes a year, with Pit-type mixes, Labrador and Lab mixes, German Shepherd mixes, and Husky mixes making up the bulk.
-The 2024 repeal of Ontario's provincial pit bull ban means Pit-type dogs are once again being adopted out by Ontario rescues, which has eased the pressure on long-stay residents.
+The Toronto Humane Society on River Street and City of Toronto Animal Services (3 shelters: West, North, and East) together handle thousands of large-dog intakes a year, with Labrador and Lab mixes, German Shepherd mixes, Husky mixes, and bully crosses making up the bulk.
+Ontario's Dog Owners' Liability Act (DOLA) still restricts Pit Bull-type dogs province-wide, so the bully-type dogs placed by Toronto rescues are American Staffordshire mixes and other crosses identified on intake as not meeting the DOLA definition; the rescue will tell you exactly how a specific dog is identified on its file before you adopt.

 If you have the housing for a large dog, your wait will be short.
 Many large dogs sit in shelter for months.
 Long-stay residents often have reduced adoption fees and full, honest behaviour profiles because shelter staff have spent weeks with them.
 Houses in the inner suburbs (Etobicoke, Scarborough, North York, East York) and the GTA satellites (Mississauga, Brampton, Markham, Vaughan, Richmond Hill, Oakville) are the most common adopter locations for Toronto-rescue large dogs.